duke-arioch/quantum-play/su2_bridge/README.md

 # Lean Formalization of "Entropy Monotonicity in Spin Networks"

-This repository contains a complete Lean 4 formalization of the main theorems from the paper "Entropy Monotonicity in Spin Networks via Local Graph Rewrites" by Matthew Sandoz.
+This repository contains a complete Lean 4 formalization of the main theorems from the paper "Entropy Monotonicity in Spin Networks via Local Graph Rewrites" by Matthew Sandoz, along with operator-algebraic extensions.

 ## Overview